 Provisions for employee benefits are 16,860 thousand euros (17,931 thousand euros as of December 31, 2019) of which 15,745 thousand euros non-current, and consist of an employee severance indemnity provision, governed by art.
 2120 of the Italian Civil Code, which includes the estimate of the obligation, determined based on actuarial techniques, to be paid to ADR employees when terminating the employment relationship.

+Change in the employee severance indemnity provision (Thousands of euros)

 The change in the employee severance indemnity provision is shown in the following table.